-Looking at data on poverty in your geographic area will help you target scarce resources and valuable workforce services to assist those most in need.
+Looking at data on individuals living in poverty in your geographic area will help you target scarce resources and valuable workforce services to assist those most in need.

-The same thresholds are used throughout the United States and do not vary geographically by region or state.
+The same thresholds are used throughout the U.S., and do not vary geographically by region or state.
 They are updated annually for inflation using the Consumer Price Index for All Urban Consumers (CPI-U).
 Although the thresholds in some sense reflect families needs, many government aid programs use HHS Poverty Guidelines, or multiples thereof.

 Another threshold available is the ETA annual LLSIL tables.

 These income level standards are used for determining participant eligibility for workforce development programs around the country, assisting low income adults and youth to help them achieve economic and career success.